Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Resveratrol

-Resveratrol is an antioxidant known for its ability to lighten pigmentation and even out skin tone.
+This antioxidant is known for its ability to brighten pigmentation and even out skin tone.

 It works by inhibiting melanin production, which is the pigment that causes dark spots.